DeneSparta/AdminSim/README.md

 AdminSim
 ========
-If you are thinking about or are currently running multiple instances of OpenSim, then this Graphical User Interface may make it easier.
+Thinking about running multiple instances of OpenSim?
+Currently running a bunch of them?
+Then this Graphical User Interface may make it easier.

-This program assists in setting up and administering your 'owner operated' (Windows) OpenSim virtual reality system running in 'grid' mode and connected to OSGrid (or similiar open grids).
+This program assists setting up and administering your 'owner operated' (Windows) OpenSim virtual reality system running in 'grid' mode and connected to OSGrid (or similiar open grids).

 AdminSim gets things done easily.